tharrmeehan/MLOPS-Docker/README.md

 ```shell
 docker run mlops-docker
 ```
 The output should be visible to you after some time.
-If you use wandb, you can
+You can added your logger into the .py file, if you'd like and you can change the hyperparameters in the dockerfile, if you'd like aswell.

 ## Authors